-We obtain the answers by slightly changing the standard interpretation of the equations obtained in the quantum trajectory picture.
+We obtain the answers by slightly changing the standard interpretation of the equations obtained in the effective description where the two systems are directly coupled.
 Doing that will lead us to define a mathematical object $\rho(t)$ consisting of two parts.
-One part is simply the state of system 2 at time $t$, the other is the state of a fictitious system $\tilde{1}$ at a time $\tw = f(t)$ that decreases as a function of $t$ if we apply a time-reversal transformation.
-The time evolution of that mathematical object thus corresponds to system 2 evolving forward in time in a standard way, but the fictitious system $\tilde{1}$ evolves backwards in time.
-This is similar in spirit to the theory of the ``past quantum state'' \cite{gammelmark2013past}, which likewise introduces a mathematical object consisting of one forward-evolving standard quantum state and a backwards evolving part.
-In the latter case the backwards evolving part describes retrodiction, whereas in our case it results only if we time-reverse the single-photon wave packet.
+One part is simply the state of system 2 at time $t$ and the other is the state of a fictitious system $\tilde{1}$ at a time $\tw = f(t)$ that decreases as a function of $t$ if we apply a time-reversal transformation.
+The time evolution of that mathematical object thus corresponds to system 2 evolving forward in time in a standard way, yet it is driven by the backward-evolving fictitious system $\tilde{1}$.
+This is similar in spirit to the theory of the ``past quantum state'' \cite{gammelmark2013past}, which likewise introduces a mathematical object consisting of one forward-evolving standard quantum state and a backward-evolving part.
+In the latter case the backward-evolving part describes retrodiction, whereas in our case it results only if we time reverse the single-photon wave packet.